 Check out this episode of Crossing Borders to learn more about the differences between the Colombian and Mexican property management markets.

-Caterine Castillo brings her expertise in business development, sales, marketing to propel Neivor’s solution forward in Latin America.
+Caterine Castillo brings her expertise in business development, sales, and marketing to propel Neivor’s solution forward in Latin America.
 Her innate passion for team building and creating solutions that disrupt the market will be key to Neivor’s success.

 Outline of this episode: